 I was concerned the mosquitos and spiders would like our treehouse even more than we did, but nope!
 The only thing I saw was the occasional cute gecko on the wall, clearly doing its job and eating all the bugs.

 It’s a little challenging to access, so be prepared for a bumpy drive and a lot of stairs.
 Ready for breakfast?
 Stairs.
 Want to go for a dip in the Blue Lagoon?
 Stairs.
 Forgot something in your car?
 Stairs.
-But it’s WORTH IT!
-You can book one of the stunning treehouse rooms here.
+But it’s worth it.

 Silver Sands (Duncan's Trelawny Parish)